-Service animals, such as seizure dogs, and their partners with a disability are protected by the Americans with Disabilities Act (ADA) and the regulations enacting the ADA.1 Service animals are working animals.
+Individuals with disabilities who require the use of service animals have certain rights and protections under The Americans with Disabilities Act (ADA) and its regulations, the Air Carrier Access Act, and potentially under state and local law.^{1,2} Under the ADA, service animals are dogs that are individually trained to do work or perform tasks for people with disabilities.
 Their work or task must directly relate to their partner's disability.
 Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.2